keajs/kea-docs/docs/effects/listeners.md

 ---

 :::note
-Read more about listeners in the [Core Concepts](/docs/guide/concepts#listeners) page.
+Read the [listeners section](/docs/guide/concepts#listeners) in the [Core Concepts](/docs/guide/concepts) page to get a detailed explanation of how to use listeners.
 :::

 ## Installation